Names of Jerusalem: Jerusalem

 In Genesis Rabbah 56:10, the name is interpreted as a combination of yir'eh, "He will see [to it]," and Shalem, the city of King Melchizedek (based on Genesis 14:18).
 A similar theory is offered by Philo in his discussion of the term "God's city."
 Other midrashim say that Jerusalem means "City of Peace".

 In Greek, the city is called either Ierousalēm (Ἰερουσαλήμ) or Hierosolyma (Ἱεροσόλυμα).
 The latter exhibits yet another re-etymologization, by association with the word hieros (ἱερός, "holy").
 In early Greek manuscripts, Ἱερουσαλήμ is presented as a "holy name": Ι̅Λ̅Η̅Μ̅.

+In Jewish Tradition

+In Jewish tradition, the notion that "Jerusalem has seventy names" is a widely cited midrashic concept originating in Bamidbar Rabbah.
+This number is not intended to be a literal or exhaustive linguistic tally, but rather a symbolic representation of the city’s multifaceted character and its central importance in Jewish consciousness; in Hebrew numerology (Gematria), seventy represents the "seventy nations of the world," suggesting that the city holds significance for all of humanity.
+Various medieval scholars and commentators have attempted to compile these lists, drawing primarily from poetic epithets found throughout the Tanakh (Hebrew Bible), particularly in the books of Isaiah, Psalms, and Lamentations.
+These names range from descriptions of its physical beauty, such as Klilat Yofi ("Perfection of Beauty"), to its spiritual function, like Ir Ha-Emet ("City of Truth").
+The sheer variety of names, representing the city in states of both desolation and former glory, reflects the emotional depth and historical layers attributed to the city in Jewish thought.

 Shalem

 The name Shalem/Salem (שלם šālêm) is found in the account of Melchizedek in : And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God (El Elyon).

 That the name Salem refers to Jerusalem is evidenced by Psalm 76:2 which uses "Salem" as a parallel for "Zion", the citadel of Jerusalem.
 The same identification is made by Josephus and the Aramaic translations of the Bible.